 Potatoes, Rice, and Pasta

-Starch expands when it comes into contact with water.
+Starch expands when it encounters water.
 Emptying food particles with starch down the kitchen drain can lead to a massive clog.
 Over time, starchy foods like potatoes will form a thick clump on your piping.
 But that’s not the only threat.
 Potato peels can slip past the disposal and accumulate in the drainpipe, worsening a bad situation.
 Whenever you peel potatoes, do it over the trash and empty leftovers into a bin.

-Right about this time, you’ll be preparing fruit pies.
+At this time, you might be preparing fruit pies.
 Whether cherry, strawberry, or peach, be sure to keep the fruit pits out of your garbage disposal.
 Fruit pits can damage your blades and clog water pipes.
 Contact your local plumber to clear clogs on your drains.

 Vegetable Side Dishes